 Education, Certifications, and Boards:

-Stufflebeem was graduated from the U.S. Naval Academy with a B.S. in Operations Analysis and received professional training (see Specialty Training) throughout his military and business careers.
+Stufflebeem graduated from the U.S. Naval Academy with a B.S. in Operations Analysis and received professional training (see Specialty Training) throughout his military and business careers.
 He is a Certified Professional Business Coach (CPBC) conferred by the Professional Business Coaches Alliance.
 He served as Chairman of and on the Board of Trustees of Randolph-Macon Academy for more than ten years leading a governance team of this private, independent college prep school and on the board of The American College of Financial Services, Penn Mutual Center for Veterans Affairs providing governance and raising scholarship for U.S. Military, Veterans, and their spouses for training and certifications into the Financial Services profession.